kubernetes-hy/kubernetes-hy.github.io/pages/part2.md

 <div class="exercise" markdown="1">
 Exercise 7:

-Connect the two applications from exercise 3 and exercise 4.
+Connect the main application and ping/pong application.
 Instead of sharing data via files use HTTP endpoints to respond with the number of pongs.
 Deprecate all of the volumes for the time being.
 The output will stay the same:

 ```
 2020-03-30T12:15:17.705Z: 8523ecb1-c716-4cb6-a044-b9e83bb98e43.